Hanah Lahe

-Hanah Lahe (born 8 July 1999) is an Estonian climate activist and politician.
+Hanah Lahe (born 8 July 1999) is an Estonian politician, Member of the XV Riigikogu and climate activist.

-Biography
+Political Activity

-In the 2023 Riigikogu elections, she garnered 1050 votes in the electoral district No. 1 (Tallinn's Haabersti, Põhja-Tallinn, and Kristiine districts).
+In the 2023 Riigikogu elections, she received 1050 votes in the electoral district No. 1 (Tallinn's Haabersti, Põhja-Tallinn, and Kristiine districts).
 Lahe entered the Riigikogu as a substitute for Kristen Michal, who became the Minister of Climate Affairs.